Macquarie University R1/R2 Student Accommodation

 Macquarie Park, NSW

-The new student accommodation is designed to be flexible, functional, and private – yet connected to the proposed informal learning spaces and new social and service spaces of the Central Courtyard Precinct.
+Designed with connectedness, activation, independence, and responsibility in mind, the flexible, functional, and private accommodation is linked to the informal learning spaces and new social and service spaces of 1 Central Courtyard Building.

 Responding to the Brutalist context of the University, the built form engages actively with the landscaped Central Courtyard Precinct, Mars Creek, and campus woodland beyond.
 The articulated and dynamic façade, made of extruded porcelain cladding, creates beautiful animations at various times of day and year, reflecting light and creating a simple, but interesting, exterior.

 To accommodate the needs of different students’ budgetary constraints or privacy preferences, a range of different typologies exist within the building, including individual studio apartments, double-occupancy shared rooms, and up to 6-bedroom apartments, which allows for share houses to exist within the complex.

 Apartments feature large windows to maximise views, and fixtures and cabinetry are characterised by warm timber finishes.
 Each are equipped with a dine-in kitchen, bathroom, bookshelves, a secure wardrobe and storage space, bed, and desks.
 The apartments overlook a communal socialising area, fitted with barbeque, and the newly landscaped grounds that extend out to Mars Creek.
 Bike storage and end-of-trip facilities are also provided.

 The buildings are architecturally organised with access to both indoor and outdoor spaces.
 Indoors, there are lounges and small café-style seating, for eating or studying, split across levels, and joined by a large spiral staircase.
 An abundance of natural daylight filters through the large skylight – which conjoins the two buildings – and floor-to-ceiling windows that provide views and natural ventilation.